PeterStaev/nativescript-folding-list-view/README.md

 * **backViewColor** - *Color*
 Gets or sets the color that will be displayed during the unfolding animation of the cell.

+* **itemTemplateSelector** - *Function | string*
+This can be either a function that should return a string representing the template key to use, or it can be a string of a property which value will be pulled from the binding context for the current item.
+Note that the same template key will be used to pull the template for **both** the foreground and container views.

 * **detailDataLoader** - *Function*
 Gets or sets the a function that will be used for loading the data for the unfolded cell.
 By default, when this is not specified the widget binds both the folded and unfolded cells the current item.
 This means that the data for both views should be available in the item.
 If you set this function it will be called whenever the user taps on an item to unfold it.
 The function the current `item` and `index` and must return a `Promise` with the data item that should be bound to the unfolded cell.